lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

  GenRep:    {id-it TBD2}, NonceResponseValue | < absent >

  id-it-nonceRequest OBJECT IDENTIFIER ::= { id-it TBD1 }
- NonceRequestValue ::= SEQUENCE {
+ NonceRequestValue ::= SEQUENCE SIZE (1..MAX) OF NonceRequest NonceRequest ::= SEQUENCE {
     len INTEGER OPTIONAL,
-    -- indicates the required length of the requested nonce hint EvidenceHint OPTIONAL
+    -- indicates the required length of the requested nonce type OBJECT IDENTIFIER OPTIONAL,
+    -- indicates which Evidence type to request a nonce for hint EvidenceHint OPTIONAL
     -- indicates which Verifier to request a nonce from }

  id-it-nonceResponse OBJECT IDENTIFIER ::= { id-it TBD2 }
- NonceResponseValue ::= SEQUENCE {
+ NonceResponseValue ::= SEQUENCE SIZE (1..MAX) OF NonceResponse NonceResponse ::= SEQUENCE {
-    nonce OCTET STRING
+    nonce OCTET STRING,
     -- contains the nonce of length len
-    -- provided by the Verifier indicated with hint expiry Time OPTIONAL
+    -- provided by the Verifier indicated with hint expiry Time OPTIONAL,
     -- indicates how long the Verifier considers the -- nonce valid
- }
+    type OBJECT IDENTIFIER OPTIONAL,
+    -- indicates which Evidence type to request a nonce for hint EvidenceHint OPTIONAL
+    -- indicates which Verifier to request a nonce from }
 ~~~

+The end entity may request one or more nonces for different Verifier.
-Note: The EvidenceHint structure is defined in {{I-D.ietf-lamps-csr-attestation}}.
+The EVIDENCE-STATEMENT type and the EvidenceHint are defined in {{I-D.ietf-lamps-csr-attestation}}.
-It allows the Attester to specify to the Relying Party which Verifier should be
+They allow the Attester to specify to the Relying Party which Verifier should be
-contacted to obtain the nonce.
+contacted to obtain a nonce.
+If a NonceRequest structure does not

-The use of the general request/response message exchange leads to an
-extra roundtrip to convey the nonce from the CA/RA to the end entity
-(and ultimately to the Attester inside the end entity).
+contain type or hint, the RA/CA should respond with a nonce it MAY
+generated by itself.

 The use of the general request/response message exchange introduces an additional
-roundtrip for transmitting the nonce from the CA/RA to the end entity (and
+roundtrip for transmitting nonce(s) from the CA/RA to the end entity (and
 subsequently to the Attester within the end entity).

-The end entity MUST construct a NonceRequest message to prompt
+The end entity MUST construct a id-it-nonceRequest message to prompt
-the RA/CA to send a nonce in response.

-Open Issue: Should the request message indicate the remote attestation capability
-of the Attester rather than relying solely on "policy information"?
-This might
-allow the Attester (and the end entity) to inform the RA/CA about the specific
-attestation technologies available.
+the RA/CA to send a nonce(s) in response.
+The message may contain one ore more NonceRequest structures, at a maximum one per Evidence statement the end entity wishes to provide in a CSR.
+If a NonceRequest structure does neither contain a type nor a hint, the RA/CA may generate a nonce itself and provide it in the respective NonceResponse structure.

+NonceRequest, NonceResponse, and EvidenceStatement structures can contain a type field and a hint field.
+In terms of type and hint content, the order in which the NonceRequest structures were sent in the request message MUST match the order of the NonceResponse structures in the response message and the EvicenceStatements in the CSR later.
+This is important so that the RA/CA can send the Evidence statement to the Verifier who generated the nonce used by the Attester who generated it.

+When reciving nonces from the RA/CA in a id-it-nonceResponse message, the end entity MUST us the

 If the end entity supports remote attestation and the policy dictates the inclusion
 of Evidence in a CSR, the RA/CA responds with a NonceResponse message containing